-Other factors that affect the process include the size and structure of your organization, type of store— retail, online, multichannel, etc.—and type of merchandise.
+Other factors that affect the process include the size and structure of your retail business, type of store—outlet, online, omnichannel, etc.—and type of merchandise.

 Planning merchandise for a menswear company that has multiple retail locations around the country is vastly different than the same process for a company that is selling tea online.

 With tea, your decisions revolve around the types of tea you want to sell and then stocking up on them.
-With menswear, you have the added fun of forecasting how many suit trousers with length X and waist Y you’re going to sell, what time of year, and then going through the same process with your whole collection.
+With menswear, you have the added fun of forecasting how many suit trousers with length X and waist Y you’re going to sell and at what time of year, and then going through the same process with your whole collection.

 Fortunately, while the amount of work that goes into merchandise planning varies tremendously depending on your industry, the basic concepts of how to conduct merchandise planning stay the same no matter how big or small the company.

 The first step is to understand your performance during the previous sales season.
-Again, it’s up to you define a how long or short a season is.
+Again, it’s up to you to define how long or short a season is.

 Next, you should compare those numbers to the planned numbers from the same year to gain an understanding of how your actual results measure up.
 Essentially, what you’re doing is a gap analysis on sales.

-When looking at your past and current sales data, taking context into account.
-If sales haven’t grown since recently, it could very well be that it’s because of something that you did, or did not do.
+When looking at your past and current sales data, take context into account.
+If sales haven’t grown recently, it could very well be because of something you did, or did not do.
 (For example, maybe you have closed up under performing retail shops or opened new ones.)